-5 Signs You Have a Work Overload + How To Deal With It
+5 Signs Your Work Overload Is Too Much & How To Deal With It

-Everyone who works in the workplace knows that the more hours they work, the harder it is to stay satisfied.
-This phenomenon has a name, “work overload.”
+Everyone who works in the workplace knows that the more hours they work, and the more work there is to do, the harder it is to stay relaxed.

-If it’s something minor then it may not matter all that much, but if you have a huge backlog of bills to pay or more tasks than you can possibly handle, then this could mean that you’re becoming too overworked and will eventually hit a wall.
+If it’s a temporary situation, then it may not matter all that much, but if you have a huge backlog of bills to pay or more tasks than you can possibly handle, then this could mean that you’re becoming too overworked and will eventually hit a wall.

 In this article, I want you to check yourself for signs that you may have a work overload, and find a few ways to deal with work overload successfully.
 It’s not the easiest task, I admit… But it’s inevitable if you want to prioritize your health and wellness (which, you should, of course!).